Updated 08 July 2016

 Hon.
 Mrs FIELD, Ashurst Park

-Widow of George Hanbury FIELD (his second wife), and daughter of Charles Stewart HARDINGE, 2nd Viscount Hardinge, of South Park, Fordcombe.
+Widow (and second wife) of George Hanbury FIELD, and daughter of Charles Stewart HARDINGE, 2nd Viscount Hardinge, of South Park, Fordcombe.

 She lived at Ashurst Park with her son Reginald, step-son Cuthbert MORRIS-FIELD, JP, and step-daughters Isabel and Hilda who together sponsored a Belgian family for the duration of their stay in England .
 Reginald was killed in action in April 1918.
 Her step-daughter Hilda FIELD was a VAD nurse at Bidborough Court and 8 Nevill Park Hospitals (Kent 74), and was awarded the Ordre de la Reine Elisabeth for her work.